When Structure is Architecture

 Meeting Section: LEC0101

-Exploring the science behind architectural elements that expose their structural form.
-This course will study the basic principals that dictate what we see as the vernacular in this broad range of objects – from stairs to canopies.
+Exploring the science behind architectural elements that expose their structural form, this course will study the basic principals that dictate what we see as the vernacular in this broad range of objects – from stairs to canopies.

 The course will begin with a refresher of structural principles, but the course is not dependent on math proficiency.
 An understanding of Free Body Diagrams as a concept will certainly assist.
 We will begin the term with a focus on building elements we tend to see as Features, looking at what is required structurally without impacting the visual aesthetic.
 One of these elements will be explored further by each student, resulting in a built model.
 The lectures will then turn to exposed structural materials, such as steel, concrete and wood.